jmayergit/football_forum/README.md

 end
 ```

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+# App Usage

 Once deployed you will want to create and Admin account for yourself.
-To
-protect against just ANYONE signing up for an Admin account I have left out
+These
-the registerable module for Admin, meaning you will have to manually create
-from a database connection.
-Using Heroku? - heroku console
+are non-registerable and will have to be created manually from a database connection.

+### What Admin can do

+1. CRUD Forum
+2. Control User Status
+3. Create User Membership

+### What User can do

+1. Create Topic
+2. Create Post
+3. Vote on Post
+4. Create Bookmark
+5. Upload Avatar
+6. Format Post via markdown

+### What Moderator can do (in addition to what User can do)

+1. Sticky Topic
+2. Lock Topic

 Admins cannot create topics or posts.
 If you wish to edit the body of
 another users' post, that violates decorum, you must manually do it from the database.
 If you wish to create topics or posts you must register a user account.
-* ...

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.